So, you’re saving for an upcoming expense. Maybe it’s a home down payment, a new car, a vacation, or a wedding.

 I define short-term savings as any money needed within the next 5 years.

-These short-term goals are best met with Sinking Funds, where you save a target amount each month for a specific upcoming expense.
+These short-term goals are best met with Sinking Funds, where you save a target amount each month before the specific upcoming expense.
+Then, you pay for the expense in full, with cash.

 You never know when an emergency will hit, by definition.
 Therefore, you treat all the money in the emergency fund as if it could be required tomorrow.